alex4u2nv/hypergrowth/README.md

 though, execution may be different.
 In that, your first project would execute directly, whereas, your distributed project may execute through a lambda or api-gateway interface

-🤝 `interface` - The command line interface that the user would interact with.
+🗣️`interface` - The command line interface that the user would interact with.

 ### 🟢 Entrypoint